So you’re ready to take the leap and buy a keyboard or piano for your wannabe musician? We know how hard it can be to start.

 If you want to give your child a gentle push in the musical direction, this mini piano might help.
 It looks very similar to a real grand piano, although this one only has 30 keys.

-Put it in your child’s room or playing area and let them be free.
-To make it even more like the full size version, it comes with a stool and a note holder.
+It comes with a stool and a music holder to make it even more like the full-size version.
 The stool is not adjustable, so smaller children might need an additional cushion or pillow.

-The piano is made out of hardwood and it has an elegant glossy finish.
-You also get to choose between all black or white.
+The hardwood piano has an elegant glossy finish.
+You can also choose between a black, pink, or white version.

 There are no extra features or sounds, and it only plays like a piano, but that shouldn’t be a bad thing.
-If you want your child to be introduced to the art of music without distractions, this could be a good way to go.
-Suitable for ages 1 to 5 years.
+If you want to introduce your child to the art of music without distractions, this is a good way to go.

 - Looks realistic.